benwhalley/mindframe/ROADMAP.md

 # Roadmap for `mindframe` development

+DataPoint/DataPackage/Observation/Note
+Allow arbitrary dumps of key=val data to be posted to a conversation or turn from externally?

+ComputedData
+Allow summarisation or computations on existing notes, and these to be available in prompt context or dashboards Plugin architecture for the code components of this?
+E.g. a function on the data

+InterventionDashboard
+Define what metrics to show in the dashboard for an intervention, persumably across conversations.
+Use a plugin architecture for this, so that new metrics can be added easily?
+Also new display functions?

 use chatgpt to ask for similarity judgement between two texts for alignment with high quality original text??